deib-polimi/COCOS/deployments/README.md

 Given N_m the number of served models and N_g the number of GPUs, the total number of containers for each node is: N_containers =  N_m + N_g

-Each TF serving container exposes an RESTful API.
+Each TF serving container exposes a RESTful API.

 ## K8s
 K8s files to deploy the system: